William Contreras Preview, Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 10th-ranked team ERA among all MLB pitching staffs (3.98).
+- The Phillies' 4.01 team ERA ranks 11th across all league pitching staffs.

-- Phillies pitchers combine to surrender 151 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to rank 11th in baseball in home runs given up (152 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.